 Unfortunately, even those who prioritize safety by packing a roadside emergency kit can end up in a catastrophic crash.
 All it takes is one drunk, distracted, or reckless driver to change your life forever.

-If you sustained injuries in a collision with a negligent motorist, contact the Law Offices of Joel W. Baruch, P.C. today.
+If you sustained injuries in a collision with a negligent motorist, contact the Law Office of Joel W. Baruch, P.C. today.
 Call 949-864-9662 to schedule a consultation with a car wreck lawyer in Irvine.
 You can learn more about accident claims in California by visiting the USAttorneys website.